eltoroit/eltoroit.github.io/README.md

 - [Blog](https://eltoroit.github.io/)
 - [Template](https://github.com/pages-themes/architect)

-It takes at least one minute to get the changes reflected ;-)
+It takes at least one minute after pushing for the changes to be published to pages ;-)